31 October-4 November, 2016

 Module 7: Stable Isotopes and Past Human Behaviour

-This Field School can be undertaken by enrolled Flinders students or members of the wider community.
+This short course can be undertaken by enrolled Flinders students or members of the wider community.
 There are different costs associated with this short course depending on your enrolment:

 Flinders University Students

 Flinders students should enrol in the topic ARCH8408 through the normal online enrolment process.
 Please note that a quota will apply to this topic which will require you to contact the Topic Coordinator prior to enrolment.